Sand cat: Characteristics

 The sand cat's fur is of a pale, sandy, isabelline colour, but much lighter on the lower part of the head, around the nose, throat, and on the belly.
 A faint reddish line runs from the outer corner of each eye across the cheeks.
 There are dark brown to blackish bars on the limbs, and the tail has a black tip with two or three dark rings alternating with buff bands.
 Markings vary between individuals: some have neither spots nor stripes, some are faintly spotted, some have both spots and stripes.

+Its head is sandy brown.
+The large, greenish-yellow eyes are ringed with white, and the nose is blackish.
+Its whiskers are white and up to 8 cm long.

+Its ears are tawny at the base and tipped with black.
+Its outer ear is similar to that of a domestic cat, but its ear canal is about twice the size.
+The magnitude of acoustic input-admittance is about five times higher than of a domestic cat.
+Additionally, hearing sensitivity of the sand cat is about 8 decibels greater than that of the domestic cat.

 In Central Asia, the sand cat's winter coat is very long and thick, with hairs reaching up to 2 in in length.
-The sand cat's claws on the forelimbs are short and very sharp, and claws on the hind feet are small and blunt.
+Its claws on the forelimbs are short and very sharp, and claws on the hind feet are small and blunt.
 The undersides of its paws are protected from extreme temperatures by a thick covering of fur.
 The long hairs growing between its toes create a cushion of fur over the foot pads, helping to insulate them while moving over hot sand.
 This feature makes the cat's tracks obscure and difficult to identify and follow.

-Ears

-The ears are tawny at the base and tipped with black, and more pointed than those of the Pallas's cat (Otocolobus manul).

-The sand cat's outer ear is similar to that of a domestic cat, but its ear canal is about twice the size.
-The magnitude of acoustic input-admittance is about five times higher than of a domestic cat.
-Additionally, hearing sensitivity of the sand cat is about 8 decibels greater than that of the domestic cat.